Divine light: Sant Mat

-In the terminology of Sant Mat, Light and Sound are the two main and expressions of God and from them all the creation comes into existence.
-Inner Light (and Inner Sound) can be experienced with and after an initiation by a competent Guru during meditation, and are considered the better way to reach Enlightenment.
+In the terminology of Sant Mat, light and sound are the two main expressions of God.

 Manichaeism

 Manichaeism, the most widespread Western religion prior to Christianity, was based on the belief that God was, literally, light.
 From about 250-350 CE, devout Manichaeans followed the teachings of self-proclaimed prophet Mani.
 Mani's faithful, who could be found from Greece to China, believed in warring kingdoms of Light and Darkness, in "beings of light," and in a Father of Light who would conquer the demons of darkness and remake the earth through shards of light found in human souls.
-Manichaeism also co-opted other religions, including Buddhist teachings in its scripture and worshipping Jesus the Luminous who was crucified on a cross of pure light.
+Manichaeism also co-opted other religions, including Buddhist teachings in its scripture and worshiping Jesus the Luminous who was crucified on a cross of pure light.

 Among the many followers of Manichaeism was the young Augustine, who later wrote, "I thought that you, Lord God and Truth, were like a luminous body of immense size, and myself a bit of that body."
 When he converted to Christianity in 386 CE, Augustine denounced Manichaeism.
 By then, Manichaeism had been supplanted by ascendant Christianity.

 Manichaeism's legacy is the word Manichaean—relating to a dualistic view of the world, dividing things into either good or evil, light or dark, black or white.